jankner/meta-report/report.md

 For performance reasons we want to use unboxed values for all primitive types and tuples in the meta-repa code generator.
 For this reason the semantics of the core language is strict since unboxed values are strict.
-Also, terms in the language are monomorphic.
+Also, terms in the language are monomorphic;
+unboxed values do not support polymorphism.
 Note that we can still write polymorphic code generators in Haskell, so we can still write polymorpic with meta-repa.
 This is similar to how templates work in C++; the polymorpism only exists at compile-time.

-\TODO{inlining}

 ## Fusion